ReactiveX/reactivex.github.io/rxscala/comparison.markdown

 ---
 layout: comparison
-title: Comparison of Scala Observable and Java Observable
+title: Comparison of Scala Classes and Java Classes
 ---

-#Comparison of Scala Observable and Java Observable
+# Comparison of Scala Classes and Java Classes

-###Note:
+### Note:

-*    This table contains both static methods and instance methods.
+*    These tables contain both static methods and instance methods.
 *    If a signature is too long, move your mouse over it to get the full signature.

+## Comparison of Scala Observable and Java Observable

 | Java Method | Scala Method |
 |-------------|--------------|